-Well, it’s because if they told you the actual truth you’d never buy the printer i.e. they lose out on their sales commission.
+Well, it’s because if they told you the actual truth you’d never buy the printer.

 Laser printers are designed to handle high-volume printing, but they also have complex internal components that will need to be replaced if you’re a real printer hog.

-How much does repair/servicing cost for a laser printer?
+How much does repair/servicing cost for this type of printer?

 Does every printer manufacturer pull this stunt?

 If you’re wondering why inkjet ink is so expensive, LifeWire have a decent article explaining why.